SoftUni-Internal/interactive-content/EN/03-Polymorphism/02-Abstract-classes.md

 So for instance, we could have an **abstract** class `Animal` which has stuff any animal has (like a **eat** or **walk** function), and then a class `Cat`.

-**Every cat is a animal, but not all animals are cats.**
+**Every cat is an animal, but not all animals are cats.**

-The main goal of an abstract class is to provide shared implementation of common behaviour - promoting the **reuse of code**.
+The main goal of an abstract class is to provide a shared implementation of common behavior - promoting the **reuse of code**.

 [/slide]